 But I couldn’t shake the idea of God-sizing my vision, so even though it seemed crazy, I left the words there.

 A few months later, my prompting toward non-fiction started to take shape.
-I launched a health & fitness website and talked to my agent about my new direction.
-She helped me think and plan how it might look.
+I talked to my agent about a new direction, and she helped me plan how it might look.

 Around Christmastime last year, a book idea formed and wouldn’t let go.
-It veered off the path I’d originally envisioned, but it still tied in with wellness.
 I proposed it to my agent, and she gave me the green light to develop the proposal.

 I sent her the proposal at the end of April this year.
 Three months later I had interest, and a month-and-a-half after that, I found out I was being offered a contract.
 And get this.
 I had interest from not just one publisher, but THREE.

 Do you think God had something in mind when He asked me to God-size my vision last summer?!